liug26/lab0/README.md

 # A Kernel Seedling
-For this lab, I made a kernel module which counts the number of currently running processes.
+For this lab, I made a kernel module, which counts the number of currently running processes.

 ## Building
 ```shell